Operators

 .collectFile(name: 'sample.txt', newLine: true)

-.subscribe {
+.subscribe { file ->

-println "Entries are saved to file: $it"
+println "Entries are saved to file: $file"

-println "File content is: ${it.text}"
+println "File content is: ${file.text}"

 }